Magic Trackpad: 2nd generation

 The second generation Magic Trackpad, initially marketed as the Magic Trackpad 2, was released on October 13, 2015, alongside the Magic Keyboard and Magic Mouse 2.
-It had 29% more surface area than the first generation model, features an enclosed wedge design, and adds support for Force Touch.
+It has 29% more surface area than the first generation model, features an enclosed wedge design, and adds support for Force Touch.
 It also provides haptic feedback via Apple's built-in Taptic Engine that is also used in MacBook trackpads.
 It includes a built-in rechargeable lithium-ion battery and uses the Lightning connector for charging and pairing.
 Released in 2020, iPadOS 13.4 introduced mouse support to iPads for the first time, and supports all functionality of the second-generation Magic Trackpad.

 It was originally released in white, and was followed by a space gray version that was introduced with the iMac Pro in 2017 alongside a color-matching Magic Keyboard; both were later made available as standalone purchases.
 Seven pastel models (red, pink, orange, yellow, green, blue, and purple) were introduced in 2021 to match the colors of the M1 iMac.
 Additionally, standalone purchases included a USB-C to Lightning cable instead of a USB-A cable.
+The physical design of the device was also updated at this time, with the Magic Trackpads bundled with the M1 iMac and later releases featuring larger corner radii than earlier 2nd generation Magic Trackpads.
 In 2022, the space gray color was replaced by a black-and-silver version which was previously only available bundled with the third-generation Mac Pro.
 On October 28, 2024, Apple released an updated Magic Trackpad that replaced the Lightning charging port with a USB-C port.